 What is Window Glazing?

 Window glazing is basically another term for window glass.
 Windows can be designed with different types of glazing, depending on what works best for your home.
 As well, you can opt for double or triple panes.
-Single pane windows just do not offer the same type of insulation and energy efficiency as due to their double and triple pan counterparts.
+Single pane windows just do not offer the same type of insulation and energy efficiency as their double and triple pan counterparts.

 As well, vinyl window frames do not conduct heat.
 In addition, today’s vinyl windows are manufactured in such a manner that no heat will be able to escape your home via the window apron, jambs, or casing.
 However, there is a way to take energy efficiency to the next level, thus saving you even more on your heating bills.
 Window glazing is an added measure of protection against extreme weather conditions.